 The Soft Feel features Srixon’s proprietary 338 Speed Dimple pattern.
 This pattern works to reduce drag, increase launch, and help the ball go farther and straighter with a more penetrating flight.

-The ball is also available in the Soft Feel Lady variant and in matte high-visibility colours orange, red and green.
+The ball is also available in the Soft Feel Lady variant and in colours Tour Yellow and Pink.

 We find that the Soft Feel tends to do particularly well with beginners and senior golfers.
-Overall performance is really great, but spin around the greens isn’t quite on the level of a Tour ball.
-The alignment marking and affordability are a nice bonus.
+Overall performance is really great, and the alignment marking and affordability are a nice bonus.

 The Callaway Supersoft has been an extremely popular golf ball for many years, and for good reason.
 It has soft feel with a low compression rating of 38, allowing beginners with slower swing speeds to compress the ball and generate a lot of distance.

-The Supersoft isn’t just soft.
-Through a multi-material construction and proprietary PARALOID Impact Modifier hybrid cover, it’s also fast, durable, and generates high launch and low spin, all while maintaining very good spin control around the greens.
+The Supersoft isn’t just soft; it’s also fast, durable, and generates high launch and low long-game spin, all while maintaining excellent spin control around the greens.

 Beginner golfers often struggle with slices, and the relatively low spin of the Supersoft will help take the edge off those bad shots.